 There are two easy options open to you.
 We can send you gift aid donation envelopes if you would like to ask people for donations on the day of the funeral service.
 You can order these envelopes using our online form.

 Alternatively, if you’d like to collect money online and you don’t want to deal with any cash or cheques, you can create an online remembrance fund below, or ask the funeral director to do so.
 Some people choose to add the Remembrance page link onto the order of service, so that family members and friends can find this easily.

 Posting donations to us

-Please make cheques payable to ‘Dementia UK’, and send them to us at Dementia UK, Second Floor, Resource for London, 356 Holloway Road, London N7 6PA.
+Please make cheques payable to ‘Dementia UK’, and send them to us at Dementia UK, 7th floor, One Aldgate, London, EC3N 1RE.

 If you’ve collected cash, please don’t send it through the post.
 You can bank the cash and send us a cheque for the equivalent amount, or you can call our donations line (0300 365 5500) and make a donation over the phone.